 Judges are responsible for scoring teams and for helping them to further develop their discussion through the Q&A period.

-The NHSEB is hosting two upcoming Judge Training Clinics, and you can view the 60-minute video of last year’s clinic on their website.
+The NHSEB hosts a video of their Judge’s Training Clinic which breaks down the structure of the Ethics Bowl round.
+They also offer three shorter videos focused on tips for Scoring the Match, the Judges’ Q&A, and overall Effective Judging.
 Our friends at the Michigan High School Ethics Bowl have also created the very helpful 30-minute training video, with illustrations and explanations of the role of the judge, and many useful tips.
 If you haven’t seen an Ethics Bowl round before, you can also watch an actual Ethics Bowl round in action.

 To review the official rules for judges and look over the scoring criteria, see here: Documents for Judges